Grigoryanlab/TERM-ddG/README.md

 > For our paper, we created a database for MASTER to search for tertiary motif sequence preferences by considering a relatively non-redundant subset of the Protein Data Bank (PDB).
 The specific database used in th epaper can be downloaded from the Grigoryan lab website via `rsync -varz arteni.cs.dartmouth.edu::masterDB-ddG/ /local/path`.
 One can also follow our protocol at https://vimeo.com/120274509 to customize the database, or simply update the database with the latest PDB data.

-> Whichever database you end up using, it will be important to exclude from consideration proteins closely related to the protein you are trying to run predictions on (otherwise, we think, the results will be biased).
-In the running instructoins, you will see how to specify which database entries are to be excluded.
-But to make this determination, it may be useful to have the sequences of all the protein chains in your database stored in a FASTA format.
-For this, we provide the script `create_seqdb.py`, which converts a MASTER database into a corresponding FASTA file.
+> Whichever database you end up using, it will be important to exclude from consideration proteins closely related to the protein you are trying to run predictions for (otherwise, we think, the results will be biased).
+In the running instructoins, you will see how to specify database entries to be excluded.
+But to make the determination of what entries to exclude, it may be useful to store within a single FASTA file the sequences of all the protein chains in the MASTER database.
+For this, we provide the script `create_seqdb.py`, which writes a FASTA file from a MASTER database.
 A FASTA file corresponding to the specific database we used in our paper is already included in the above download (in file `list.fasta`).

 * ConFind -- a program that identifies mutually-influencing pairs of positions in proteins; download from http://www.grigoryanlab.org/confind/